NaveedNaseem84/PP3--Hangman-Lite/README.md

 * To have the option to select a difficulty level so it can be challenging.
 * The option to see the rules when needed.
 * To see feedback on the choice made (correct/incorrect) in a clear way.
-* A tally to see how many words have been guessed or not.
+* A tally to see how many words have been guessed or lost.
 * The option to continue, reset or quit playing.

 ### Mind Map: Ideas